-Maximized for a lighter environmental footprint, minimalized to perfection, our Down Shirt exemplifies Patagonia's less-is-more philosophy—100% recycled polyester shell and lining, 600-fill-power 100% Recycled Down (duck and goose down reclaimed from used down products) and essential pockets.
+Maximized for a lighter environmental footprint, minimalized to perfection, Patagonia's Down Shirt exemplifies their less-is-more philosophy—100% recycled polyester shell and lining, 600-fill-power 100% Recycled Down (duck and goose down reclaimed from used down products) and essential pockets.
 That’s it.

 Sure, there’s jumping jacks, the hot-water-bottle-against-the-belly trick and the time-honored partner spoon.
 But when you need a touch more warmth, our Down Shirt makes life easier.
 Its minimalist, pared-down design traps your heat with 600-fill-power 100% recycled down (reclaimed from used down products) inside a lightweight, windproof 100% recycled polyester shell with a DWR (durable water repellent) finish.
 The center-front zipper has an internal storm flap and chin guard, and the construction of the two external handwarmer pockets (set into the forward side seams) creates two internal drop-in pockets.
 The whole jacket stuffs into either outside pocket.

 |Click here for more info on Patagonia, product updates and New Season information.|